maxbates/cogeneration/doc/multimers.md

         - Can look for molecules with interactions.
             - Check for any presence of interacting molecules (ignore water etc.)
             - Check for overlapping ranges with protein interactions.

+- contigmap parsing
+    - [ ] better differentiate `Segments` from feats vs `Segments` from contigmap
+    - Segments from feats and diffuse mask have start / end in feats, i.e. flattened chains
+    - Segments from contigmap specify `chain` or `chain_id` and start/end are chain specific
+    - Need to be able to convert contigmap segments -> feats segments

 - Support "hotspots"
     - [ ] RFDiffusion style specification of interacting residues